Lou Henry Hoover: Marriage and travel to China

 In 1897, Herbert was offered an engineering job in Australia.
 Before leaving, he had dinner with the Henrys and their engagement was informally agreed upon.
-While he was in Australia, Lou and Herbert maintained a long-distance relationship.
-He sent her a marriage proposal by cable, reading "Going to China via San Francisco.
+Lou and Herbert maintained a long-distance relationship while he was in Australia.
+Herbert was hired as chief engineer of the Chinese Engineering and Mining Company the following year, and he sent her a marriage proposal by cable, reading "Going to China via San Francisco.
 Will you go with me?".
 They were married in the Henrys' home on February 10, 1899.
-Lou also announced her intention to change her religious faith from Episcopalian to her husband's Quaker religion, but there was no Quaker Meeting in Monterey, and she never did so.
-Instead, at Lou's family home, they were married in a civil ceremony performed by a Spanish Roman Catholic priest.
+Lou also announced her intention to change her religious faith from Episcopalian to her husband's Quaker religion, but there was no Quaker Meeting in Monterey.
+Instead, they were married in a civil ceremony performed by a Spanish Roman Catholic priest.

-The day after their marriage, the Hoovers sailed from San Francisco, and they briefly honeymooned at the Royal Hawaiian Hotel in Honolulu.
-They arrived in Shanghai on March 8, where they spent four days in the Astor House Hotel.
+The day after their marriage, Lou Hoover and her husband boarded a ship from San Francisco, and they briefly honeymooned at the Royal Hawaiian Hotel in Honolulu.
+While en route, they read extensively about China and its history.
+They arrived in Shanghai on March 8, spending four days in the Astor House Hotel.
 Hoover stayed with a missionary couple in the foreign colony in Tientsin (now Tianjin) while her husband was working, and they moved into a home of their own the following September.
 It was their first home as a married couple, a Western-style brick house at the edge of the colony.
-It was here that Hoover began homemaking and interior decoration.
-Within the home, she managed a staff and entertained for guests.
+It was here that Hoover began homemaking and interior decoration; she managed a staff and entertained for guests.
 She also took up typing while in China, purchasing a typewriter and writing scientific articles on Chinese mining with her husband.
-While in China, she started a collection of Chinese porcelain that she would maintain throughout her life.
+Hoover worked closely with her husband, through both writing and field work.
+She also started a collection of Chinese porcelain that she would maintain throughout her life.

-The Hoovers lived in China until August 1900.
-The Boxer Rebellion began while they lived in China, and despite her husband's pleas, she refused to leave his side amidst the danger.
-They participated in the Battle of Tientsin in 1900, with Lou serving as a nurse while Herbert worked as an engineer.
-Artillery shelling was a constant danger throughout the conflict.
+The Boxer Rebellion began while the Hoovers were in China; despite her husband's pleas, Lou refused to leave the country.
+As foreigners, they were both potential targets of the Boxer movement.
+During the Battle of Tientsin in 1900, Lou worked as a nurse and managed food supplies while Herbert organized barricades.
 For a month, Hoover carried a revolver while she ran supplies to soldiers on her bicycle.
-As foreigners, they were in particular danger during the conflict, including one instance in which Hoover's bicycle tire was shot out while she was riding.
-One Monterey newspaper mistakenly published her obituary.
-They would briefly return to China once more with Lou's sister Jean for several months in 1901, at which point the Boxer Rebellion had ended and China was safe for tourists.
+In one incident, a bullet struck her tire while she was riding.
+In another, shells struck around her home, but once it was clear the shelling was over, she calmly returned to her game of solitaire.
+At least one obituary was mistakenly published for her.
+The Hoovers left China after the end of the Boxer Rebellion that summer, traveling to London to make arrangements regarding control of Chinese mines.
+They returned to China once more with Lou's sister Jean for several months in 1901.